Non-local electrodynamics in ultra-pure PdCoO$_{2}$: Measurements on P d C o O PdCoO2

-In PdCoO\textsubscript{2}, whose reported low-temperature $\lambda_{\text{mr}}$ of \SI{20}{\micro\metre} is the longest among the delafossites \cite{Mackenzie2017}, evidence for both viscous \cite{Moll2016} and directional ballistic effects \cite{Bachmann2019,McGuinness2021,Bachmann2022} has been reported in DC transport properties at low temperature.
-This paper reports on spectroscopic measurements of PdCoO\textsubscript{2} at microwave frequencies, where its skin depth is estimated to be comparable to the reported values of $\lambda_{\text{mr}}$ and $\lambda_{\text{mc}}$.
-Our measurements were performed at \SI{2}{\kelvin} so as to match previous studies \cite{Moll2016,Bachmann2019,McGuinness2021,Bachmann2022}, using a unique, home-built spectrometer \cite{Turner2004}.
-In Figure 1, we show how the boundaries for potential crossovers in the skin effect vary as a function of $\lambda_{\text{mc}}$, assuming the published \SI{2}{\kelvin} value of $\lambda_{\text{mr}}=$ \SI{20}{\micro\metre}.
-The crystal structure of PdCoO\textsubscript{2}, with a triangular in-plane lattice, is shown in Figure 2a.
-Its Fermi surface, shown in Figure 2b, consists of a single sheet which is nearly cylindrical and has a nearly hexagonal cross section.
-This immediately suggests three extremal wavevector directions for which to perform measurements: $\bm{q}\parallel\braket{110}$ (``0''), $\bm{q}\parallel\braket{110}$ (``30''), and $\bm{q}\parallel\braket{001}$ (``c'').
-Samples of PdCoO\textsubscript{2} grow as platelets with in-plane dimensions around \SI{1}{\milli\metre} and typical thicknesses of 10s of \SI{}{\micro\metre}.
-To reflect the underlying symmetry of the crystal structure, we cut samples to have hexagonal cross section, with lateral dimensions of about \SI{0.5}{\milli\metre} (Figure 2c).
+Our measurements were performed at \SI{2}{\kelvin} so as to match previous non-local DC transport studies \cite{Moll2016,Bachmann2019,McGuinness2021,Bachmann2022}.
+At this temperature, published values imply that the skin depth in our frequency range satisfies $c/\omega_{p}\ll\delta\ll\lambda_{\text{mr}}$.
+This is an ideal regime for our investigation; for a single scattering rate, we would expect to observe the \gls{ase}; for sufficient \gls{mc} scattering, we would be in a position to observe the \gls{vse}.
+The faceted Fermi surface of \cref{fig:measurement}(b) immediately suggests three extremal wavevector directions for which to perform measurements: $\bm{q}\parallel\braket{100}$ (``0''), $\bm{q}\parallel\braket{110}$ (``30''), and $\bm{q}\parallel\braket{001}$ (``c'').
+Samples of PdCoO\textsubscript{2} grow as platelets with in-plane dimensions around \SI{1}{\milli\metre} and typical thicknesses of tens of microns.
+To reflect the underlying symmetry of the crystal structure, we cut samples to have hexagonal cross section, with lateral dimensions of about \SI{0.5}{\milli\metre} (\cref{fig:measurement}(c)).
 We applied a spatially-uniform, microwave-frequency magnetic field parallel to the $c$ axis, inducing eddy currents which flow in loops perpendicular to the magnetic field.
-This establishes two skin regions: near the edges of the two large hexagonal faces, with wavevector along the $c$ axis, and on the six small rectangular faces, with wavevector perpendicular to the $c$ axis.
-By measuring three different sample geometries---two orientations relative to the crystal structure and two thicknesses---we obtained the necessary data to determine the three components we sought.
-The fact that the three raw measurements differ (Figure 2d) provides immediate evidence of non-local electrodynamics.
-In all cases, current flows in the plane perpendicular to the $c$ axis; for local electrodynamics, the triangular in-plane lattice dictates that the conductivity tensor has no in-plane anisotropy and so all three measurements would be identical.
-To proceed further, we used electromagnetic simulations to isolate the three individual components.
+This establishes two distinct skin regions: one for currents on the two large hexagonal faces, with wavevector along the $c$ axis, and the other for currents on the six small rectangular faces, with wavevector perpendicular to the $c$ axis.
+The hexagonal cross section of the sample ensures that the wavevectors for each of the six rectangular faces are along symmetry equivalent directions.
+A measurement of a given sample thus contains a mixture of two distinct surface resistance components---with in- and out-of-plane wavevector directions---with weights depending on the sample's aspect ratio.
+Our raw measurements are shown in (\cref{fig:measurement}(d)).
+Sample 1 was cut with $a\parallel y$ so that the in-plane wavevector had $\bm{q}\parallel0$; sample 2 was cut with $a\parallel x$ so that the in-plane wavevector had $\bm{q}\parallel30$.
+Sample 3 was cut with the same orientation as sample 2, but was thinner, increasing the relative weight of the contribution from $\bm{q}\parallel c$.
+With measurements of these three samples, we obtained sufficient information to disentangle the surface resistance components for the three wavevector directions of interest.
+However, even without disentangling the components, the fact that the three raw measurements differ provides immediate evidence of non-local electrodynamics.
+For all three components, current flows in the plane perpendicular to the $c$ axis; for local electrodynamics, the triangular in-plane lattice dictates that the conductivity tensor has no in-plane anisotropy and so all three components---and therefore the three raw measurements which mix them---would be identical.
+To proceed further, we used electromagnetic simulations to disentangle the surface resistance components for the three wavevector directions from the raw measurements of the three samples \footnotemark[1].